Why You Should Organize a Charity Golf Tournament + 10 Tips

 Events require significant time and financial investment up front, but the potential payoff makes them worthwhile—especially when it comes to golf fundraisers.
 No matter your nonprofit’s mission, size, or fundraising goals, charity golf tournaments can be:

 • Lucrative.
 Golfers tend to have a high net worth (in fact, research shows that the average is over $768,000).
-Hosting a charity golf tournament can engage this valuable demographic and win more dollars towards your cause.
+Hosting a charity golf tournament can engage this valuable demographic and win more dollars for your cause.

 • Customizable.
 When you hear the term “charity golf tournament,” you might envision traditional gameplay with 18 holes.
 However, this doesn’t have to be the only activity at your charity golf tournament.
 Consider including additional on-course games to draw in new audiences, like a Marshmallow Drive to appeal to families with small children, or a hole-in-one contest for those who want to join the fun without competing in the whole tournament.